 This method is convenient for compounds, which have similar Rf values since the solvent drips off the bottom of the paper, thus giving a wider separation.

 The mixture is separated then the first solvent, which should be volatile: then after drying, the paper is turned through 900 and separation is carried out in the second solvent.

-After locating the migrated unknown sample along with standard known sample, a map is obtained and comparing their position with a map of known compounds can identify compounds.
+After locating the migrated unknown sample along with standard known sample, a map is obtained and comparing their position with a map of known compounds can identify compounds

 Locating the compounds:

-Strip is removed when the solvent has migrated over most of the available space.
+The strip is removed when the solvent has migrated over most of the available space.
 The distance to which the solvent has run is marked.
 In most cases, the completed Chromatogram is colorless with no indication of the presence of any compounds.
 Such a chromatogram is said as “Undeveloped” for locating the various compounds.

 The filter paper strip is first dried, then sprayed with 0.5% Ninhydrin in acetone and at least heated for a few minutes at 80 to 1000 C. the reaction occurs and the colored spots appear at the sites of the amino acids, such as Chromatogram is now called “Developed”.